 Web App Advantages

 - Ease of Updates — Developers make changes to a common code base, so updates are simple.
 And developers can push updates to a server quickly for instant visibility across all devices.
+Web updates also typically don’t render web apps unusable, whereas it could very quickly prevent a mobile operating system from functioning properly.

 - Cost-Effective Development — It’s less costly to develop web apps than mobile apps due to the smaller amount of development time required.
 This is largely due to only needing to build one version of a web app to serve all operating systems.